anikhechoyansimply/swift-style-guide/README.markdown

   .map {$0 + 10}
 ```

+## Tuples

+Tuples are very useful for simple groups of relevant values, e. g. `(key: String, value: Any)`.
+However, they have some limitations restricting their use in cases where additional data structures and functionalities are needed.
+That's why it's good to keep the tuples simple and use the small number of arguments (max 4).

 ## Types

 Always use Swift's native types and expressions when available.
 Swift offers bridging to Objective-C so you can still use the full set of methods as needed.